-Valvan Dam: it is a popular evening spot barely 2 kilometers from the town.
+Valvan Dam: it is a popular evening spot barely 2 kilometres from the town.

 Lonavala Lake: this lake is surrounded by lush greenery however it dries up during the winter months.

-Khandala is a hill station in the Western Ghats quite close to Lonavala and almost 7 kilometers from Karjat.
+Khandala is a hill station in the Western Ghats quite close to Lonavala and almost 7 kilometres from Karjat.
 It links the two major cities, Mumbai and Pune hence it is a quite popular tourist spot.
 Khandala is a common area for hiking and the beautiful view of the mountains.
+Khandala is perfect place for a romantic getaway from Mumbai.
 A few places to visit in Khandala are:

-Tiger’s Leap: it is the most fascinating valley in this area.
+Tiger’s Leap: it is a fascinating valley in this area.
 The shape of the valley actually looks like a tiger is leaping.

 Amrutanjan Point: it is yet another point located in Khandala which provides an excellent view from above

 Karla and Bhaja cave: they are historical rock-cut caves and are worth visiting.
 The caves are in Buddhist with Chaitya style.